dtcenter/METplotpy/docs/Users_Guide/mjo_rmm_omi.rst

 Description
 ~~~~~~~~~~~
 The compute_mjo_indices.py code (found in the METplotpy repository) supports the generation of RMM, OMI,
 and phase diagrams from MJO indices.
-These indicea are calculated by compute_mjo_indices.py in the METcalcpy
+These indices are calculated by compute_mjo_indices.py in the METcalcpy
 repository.
-These are used as part of METplus use cases on generating these diagrams.
+These modules are used as part of METplus use cases on generating these three diagrams.

 Run from the Command Line